Merrill's Atlas of Radiographic Positioning and Procedures

 Description

 With more than 400 projections presented, Merrill's Atlas of Radiographic Positioning and Procedures remains the gold standard of radiographic positioning texts.
 Authors Eugene Frank, Bruce Long, and Barbara Smith have designed this comprehensive resource to be both an excellent textbook and also a superb clinical reference for practicing radiographers and physicians.
 You'll learn how to properly position the patient so that the resulting radiograph provides the information needed to reach an accurate diagnosis.
+An entire chapter has been developed on positioning obese patients.
 Complete information is included for the most common projections, as well as for those less commonly requested.

 Key Features